idilkara/ENS492-RAGDocumentManager/Readme.md

-This is to run a llm server on port 30000 using docker
+This is to run a llm server on port 11434 using docker

-There is a shell script for this that you can modify or just run your model! :)
+There is a shell script for this that you can modify or just run your model exposing to the specified ports! :)

+example command to run:

-    ollama-config.sh
+    bash ollama-config.sh llama2